tylerjaquish3/ffb/README.md

 - rosters page,
     - add optimal lineups info on left
 - gather team game times to chart when fantasy points occurred
+- add a bunch more fun facts
+    - most weeks spent in first/last place
+    - most weeks with top/bottom 3 in points
+    - record against everyone
+    - points by position (high/low) for each position
+    - best/worst draft pick

 - draft order based on wives/gfs responses to something?